sutgeorge/Audio-Super-Resolution/README.md

  - [X] Write the introduction section

- - [ ] Write the data generator scripts (obtaining the low-res/high-res pairs of audio clips)
+ - [X] Write the data generator scripts (obtaining the low-res/high-res pairs of audio clips)

+ - [X] Write the training/testing scripts